-Benefits Description You After the calendar pay year deductible Durable medical equipment (DME) (cont.)
-High Option Standard Option Wheelchairs Crutches Walkers Note: Call us at (800) 821-6136 to obtain a contract provider or PPO provider in your area.
-Your chosen provider should call for preauthorization.
-We may contact you to recommend a provider in your area to decrease your out of pocket expense.
-Note: Coverage for specialty equipment such as specialty wheelchairs and beds is limited to the cost of the standard care and is subject to a home evaluation.
-Note: Please see the definition for Medical Necessity, page 106.
-PPO: 10% of the Plan allowance Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount PPO: 15% of the Plan allowance Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount Note: Refer to Section 5(f) for glucose meter and diabetic supplies, page 70.
+Benefits Description You pay After the calendar year deductible Durable medical equipment (DME) (cont.)
+High Option Standard Option Durable medical equipment (DME) (cont.)
 Breast Pump and supplies: One double channel electric breast pump with double suction capability is purchased for breast-feeding patients with a physician's prescription every two years.
 A new prescription is required when requesting a new/replacement pump.
 Additional pumps may be obtained from the GEHA breast pump contracted provider at the member's expense.
 There is no cost to the member when the designated pump is obtained through GEHA's breast pump contracted provider.
 You must obtain the breast pump and supplies from our contracted provider.
 An initial all-inclusive supply kit is provided with a new pump order.
 Two supplemental supply kits are allowed in a 12 month period.
 Supplemental supply kits contain new tubing and canisters.
 All other requested supplies can be obtained from the GEHA contracted provider at the member's expense.
 Call (800) 482-1993 anytime in the last 2 months of pregnancy and submit your physician's order.
-The pump and supplies will be delivered within 1-5 business days.
-PPO: Nothing (No deductible) Non PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount for support and counseling.
+The pump and supplies will be delivered within PPO: Nothing (No deductible) Non PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount for support and counseling.
 All of the charges for breast pump and supplies not purchased from the Plan's DME provider PPO: Nothing (No deductible) Non PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount for support and counseling.
-All of the charges for breast pump and supplies not purchased from the Plan's DME provider Not covered: Computer devices to assist with communications Computer programs of any type Air purifiers, air conditioners, heating pads, cold therapy units, whirlpool bathing equipment, sun and heat lamps, exercise devices (even if ordered by a doctor), and other equipment that does not meet the definition of durable medical equipment (see page 105) Lifts, such as seat, chair or van lifts Wigs Bone stimulators except for established non-union fractures Devices or programs to eliminate bed wetting All charges All charges
+All of the charges for breast pump and supplies not purchased from the Plan's DME provider Not covered: Computer devices to assist with communications Computer programs of any type Air purifiers, air conditioners, heating pads, cold therapy units, whirlpool bathing equipment, sun and heat lamps, exercise devices (even if ordered by a doctor), and other equipment that does not meet the definition of durable medical equipment (see page 104) Lifts, such as seat, chair or van lifts Wigs Bone stimulators except for established non-union fractures Devices or programs to eliminate bed wetting All charges All charges Home health services High Option Standard Option 50 in-home visits per person per calendar year, not to exceed one visit up to two hours per day when: A registered nurse (R.N.) or a licensed practical nurse (L.P.N.) provides the services The attending physician orders the care The physician identifies the specific professional skills required by the patient and the medical necessity for skilled services The physician indicates the length of time the services are needed Note: Covered services are based on our review for medical necessity.
+PPO: 10% of the Plan allowance Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount PPO: 15% of the Plan allowance Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount Note: Please refer to the Specialty drug benefits beginning on page 78 for information on benefits for home infusion therapies.